ggustin93/ghostly-supabase-poc-csharp/memory-bank/07-security-validation-report.md

-# GHOSTLY+ Security Validation Report
+# Security Validation Report

+**Document Purpose:** This document serves as a living reference of all security controls validated by the project's automated test suite.
+It provides a clear, evidence-based overview of the application's security posture.

-This document outlines the security controls that have been validated through the automated test suite in this project.
-It is based directly on the implemented tests in `RlsTests/MultiTherapistRlsTests.cs` and the client-side security checks.
+This report is based directly on the implemented tests in `RlsTests/MultiTherapistRlsTests.cs` and the client-side security checks.
+Each validated control links to the specific test case that provides the evidence.

 ---